womendrivendev/news-api/README.md

 }
 ```

-The exact structure of the JSON data is described in the `Response object` section on [News API Everything](https://newsapi.org/docs/endpoints/everything) :point_left:

 ### :open_file_folder: Loading data from a text file

 Here is an example of how you can load the file as a JSON object in Python.